audioxide/data/data/posts/20150516-reviews-san-fermin-jackrabbit.md

   its entirety can feel slightly taxing due to the bloated, overstuffed nature of the songwriting."
 week: 16
+blurb: Jackrabbit is a somewhat irregular experience.
+Whilst it's carefully constructed, flowing beautifully from beginning to end, the album in its entirety can feel slightly taxing due to the bloated, overstuffed nature of the songwriting.
 ---
 author: André
 review: "Being unfamiliar with San Fermin allowed me to go into *Jackrabbit*